Mozambique

 Municipal Tax on Individuals

-Municipality Tax on Individuals represents the minimum contribution of each citizen to the public expenses of the municipality, and is due by all persons, national or foreign, between the ages of 18 and 60, who are residents in a certain municipality.
+Municipal Tax on Individuals represents the minimum contribution of each citizen to the public expenses of the municipality and is due by all persons, national or foreign, between the ages of 18 and 60 who are residents in a certain municipality.

-The applicable rates vary from 1% to 4% depending on the Municipality and are charged once a year on the highest minimum monthly salary in force on 30 June of the previous year.
-The Municipality Tax on Individuals must be withheld by the employer.
+The applicable rates range from 1% to 4%, depending on the municipality, and are levied annually based on the highest minimum monthly salary as of 30 June of the preceding year.
+Employers are responsible for withholding the Municipal Tax on Individuals.